sofacoustics/SOFAlizer-for-Unity/README.md

 * Normalizes each HRTF set relative to the HRTF for the frontal position.
 * Crops the HRTFs to the length of 256 samples.
 * Transforms all impulse responses to the spectral domain for fast convolution in real-time.
+* Creates SOFAlizer.log with the information of the loaded HRTF sets.
+In order to change the loaded HRTF sets, stop the scene rendering, replace one or more of the SOFA files, and re-run the scene.

+Scene parameters:
-In the scene, the parameter "SOFA Selector" selects the index of the processed HRTF set.
+* SOFA Selector: selects the index of the processed HRTF set.
 The selection of the loaded HRTF sets can be done at any time in real-time.
 If a non-loaded HRTF set is selected, the audio will be muted.

-In order to change the loaded HRTFs, stop the scene rendering, replace one or more of the SOFA files, and re-run the scene.

-Log file SOFAlizer.log will be created where the loaded files and their transformations are logged.
+* Debug: determines the level of debug information shown in the console (only available if compiled in the debug mode!):
+  * 0 ... loading information only
+  * 1 ... show the active HRTF set
+  * 2 ... show the requested and the actually used HRTF directions
+  * 4 ... show the actually used trajectory
+  The flags can be logically combined, i.e., 7 shows everything.
+* IgnoreListenerOrientation: if non-zero, the listener orientation is ignored when determining the HRTF direction, i.e., only the source position is considered.

 **Enjoy!**